r-Techsupport/TechSupportBot/README.md

 # BasementBot

 BasementBot is a Dockerized Discord bot.
-Written on top of the [Python Discord API](https://discordpy.readthedocs.io/en/latest/api.html), it provides the loading and unloading of custom plugins to extend and scale the bot as much as you want.
+Written on top of the [Python Discord API](https://pycord.readthedocs.io/en/latest/api.html), it provides the loading and unloading of custom plugins to extend and scale the bot as much as you want.

-Note: the bot is currently being refactored heavily to work for a larger audience.
-This README might be stale in information.
+Note: *as of 2021*, Discord.py development ceased and is being maintaned by several forks.
+Currently the bot is utilizing [Pycord](https://github.com/Pycord-Development/pycord), but this may change in the future.

 # Setup

+Note: *this bot requires at minimum a MongoDB connection to maintain guild settings.
+If you wish to not use a MongoDB connection, check the base module for bots that don't rely on MongoDB.*

 * Create a `config.yaml` file from the `config.default.yaml` file in the repo.
 * In the `config.yaml` file set your Discord developer `token` (see [here](https://discordapp.com/developers/docs/topics/oauth2))
+* In the `config.yaml` file set MongoDB connection settings (username, password, host, port, etc)
 * (Optional) set any other `config.yaml` variables.
 Some included plugins won't work without the correct API keys.

 ## Production

-* Fill out the settings appropriate to your bot.

 * Build the prod image:
     ```